ajavamind/A3DCamera/README.md

 --------------------------------------------------------------------------

-The app includes a Processing-Android Java sketch for displaying the camera viewfinder within a standard Android framework.
+The app includes a Processing-Android Java sketch library for displaying the camera viewfinder within a standard Android framework.
 Processing is a platform and sketch library for coding visual art projects.

 See [https://processing.org](https://processing.org) for more information about Processing.